-On the scheduled trial date, the parties must submit the full text of proposed jury instructions to the court.
-Jury instructions must be gender neutral and double spaced on plain paper.
+On the scheduled trial date, the parties must submit to the court the full text of proposed jury instructions, double spaced on plain paper.
 They may include instruction numbers but the mere submission of a list of instruction numbers is not acceptable.
+Special jury instructions must be gender neutral and in plain English.
+A special jury instruction should not be proposed if the matter is addressed by a Judicial Council CACI instruction(s).
 Authority may be included on copies of special instructions submitted to the court, but should not appear on the originals.
 (Adopted 1/1/2000; Renum.
 7/1/2001; Rev. 1/1/2005; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2024)